yilmazchef/lightweight-screen-share/README.md

 In short, the computer to share screen runs this Python script that captures screenshots periodically and hosts screenshots as a streaming web service.
 Other computers then browse the screenshots with any web browser.

-Of course, if you want to share your screen on the Internet, all you need to do is offering this service on the Internet as any other regular services.

-## Updates:

-+ 10/5/2021: Add https to screen sharing

-+ 10/4/2021: Add a feature to set a password to control who can access the screens.

-**Security reminder** Do not run this service if you do not need to share screen.

 ## Requirements

 This tool can run on Linux, Windows and MAC.